OmerArzi/NewMoviesAPI/README.md

 Biography,    Mystery,
 Comedy,       Romance,
 Crime,        Sci-Fi,
-Documentary,  Short Film,
+Documentary,  Sport,
-Drama,        Sport,
+Drama,        Fantasy,
-Family,       Fantasy,
+Family,       War,
-Thriller,     War,
+Thriller,     Western
-History,      Western.
+History

 **A GET request, For example:**
 If I want to recieve the closest 5 action movies to be on screen, I'll enter the following URL: